Explore Telkom Group’s Journey Toward Sustainability.

 The entire workforce, including the Board of Directors, completed comprehensive anti-corruption training.

-Industry recognition for ethical leadership, governance, and responsible innovation.
+Recognized by the industry for ethical leadership, strong governance, and responsible innovation.

-Implemented for data governance, aligned with Telkom Group’s Personal Data Protection (PDP) policy.
+We put in place 5 guidelines and 19 procedures for managing data, in line with Telkom Group’s Personal Data Protection (PDP) policy.

 In 2022, Telkom Group’s emissions reached 2.297.331 tCO₂e, with Scope 2 making up 83.6% of the total—providing a clear picture of the Group’s primary carbon sources.